Albert Fenner Kercheval: Biography

+crossed the continent with a group of American pioneers from Peoria, Illinois, leaving from St. Joseph, Missouri, on April 20, 1849.
+He settled in Los Angeles by 1870.

 His wife, Sarah Adelaide Wilson Kercheval, died in the family residence on Lemon Street on April 13, 1892.
 They had three children, Rosalie Wilson Kercheval, Leland Nelson Kercheval and Venia Alice Kercheval.

 Kercheval was a miner in the Mother Lode and in Arizona.
 He later became one of the leading horticulturalists in the Los Angeles area.
 He sold his orchard at Santa Fe and Ninth streets for subdividing in 1887.